blogmywiki/PiLittleRadio/README.md

 - Looked at your router admin page (e.g. BT Home Hub is http://192.168.1.254/) to see if it had successfully joined wifi, and get its IP address: soemthing like 192.168.1.199
 - Log in by SSH from Terminal on your laptop: `ssh pi@192.168.1.199` in my case, enter password
 - Hooray!
 You're now logged in to your Pi remotely!

+### Install MPD and MPC
 - Run `sudo apt-get update` on Pi
 - Install Music Player Client and Daemon.
 These will stream internet radio for you.
 Use `sudo apt-get install mpd mpc`

+### Add some radio stations
-- Add a radio station:
+- Add a radio station, for example fip, the greatest radio station in the world:
 	`mpc add http://icecast.radiofrance.fr/fip-midfi.mp3`
 - Test with `mpc play 1` - it should plays FIP out of the headphone socket.
 - Add some more radio stations.
+You need the raw streaming URL, they can be found for most radio stations.
 My list looks like this:
 	- BBC Radio 2 `mpc add http://bbcmedia.ic.llnwd.net/stream/bbcmedia_radio2_mf_p`
 	- BBC Radio 3 `mpc add http://bbcmedia.ic.llnwd.net/stream/bbcmedia_radio3_mf_p`
 	- BBC Radio 4 FM `mpc add http://bbcmedia.ic.llnwd.net/stream/bbcmedia_radio4fm_mf_p`